melodiaz23/learning-js/gitGithub/Course.md

 To check wich files are currently part of our staging area:

 	git ls-files
+	//List data in staging area

-If we delate a file, we can use:
+If we delate a file (already part of previous commit), we can use:

-	git rm [file name we're going to remove]
+	git rm <file name we're going to remove>
+	// run after file was delected fron working directory
+	// to also remove it from staging area
 	// or...
-	git add [file name we're going to remove]
+	git add [file name we're going to add] or .
+	// dot to add all working directory files to staging area

 Once is deleted, we can commit the change.

-To go back to the status of the latest commit (to undo a change, not stage for the commmit):
+To go back to the status of the latest commit (to undo a change, not stage for the commmit - unstaged changes):

 	git checkout [name of the file we want to refer to the head/latest commit]
 	//Or if we have some files and we want to go back to the head status of all commits on the currrent branch